 - Diagnosis and Tests for Zika When Pregnant

 - What If the Test Is Positive?

 - How Long Does Zika Last in Your Body?

-Zika virus can affect pregnant women as well as the babies.
+Zika virus can affect pregnant women as well as babies.
 This virus can cause serious birth defects in babies.
-This article explains all about the zika virus and how it affects a pregnant woman and her foetus.
+This article explains all about the Zika virus and how it affects a pregnant woman and her fetus.

 What Is Zika Virus?

 Zika virus spreads through infected mosquitoes.
 It is an RNA flavivirus, which is a group of viruses that have insect vectors and causes diseases like dengue, malaria, yellow fever, and hepatitis C. Zika can spread from the bite of an infected ‘Aedes albo Aedes aegypti’ or pictus mosquito.
 The disease is actually mild and most people who get infected recover completely without any complications.